iamkyledang/ECHO_V1/README.md

 THIS FILE INSTRUCTS HOW TO SET UP THE SOFTWARE.

-Step 1: Copy the entire ECHO_V1 folder to Drive C.
-Example: C:\ECHO_V1\
+Step 1: Download and install Python 3.9 or above.

+Step 2: Download Miniforge from https://conda-forge.org/download/

-Step 2: Run the INSTALL.bat file with Administrator rights.
+Step 3: Run with administrator for the file EchoInstaller.exe
-(Right-click on INSTALL.bat and select "Run as administrator")

-Step 3: After installation, click the Echo icon on your Desktop to start the application.
-Note: The software may take 2-3 minutes to launch.
-Please be patient.

 ---

 ## Usage